-Past songwriting awards include First Place Lyric Winner in the Unisong International Song Contest, the Great American Song Contest, the Austin Songwriters Group and the Dallas Songwriters Association competitions.
-He also received two Honorable Mentions in American Songwriter Magazine.
-He has been a First-Place winner and finalist in numerous other competitions.
+Past songwriting awards include First Place Lyric Winner in the Unisong International Song Contest, the Great American Song Contest, the Austin Songwriters Group and the Dallas Songwriters Association competitions, as well as two Honorable Mentions in American Songwriter Magazine.

 "EVERY TIME I WAS BROKEN, I BROKE INTO SONG"

 They shoulda named a ghost town after me

 I coulda been a hero on a black and white TV